 <3> International patterns in incidence of broad categories of leukemias by subtype

-Among international cancer registries reporting <10% unspecified leukemia subtypes among adults ages 20-79 years diagnosed during 2003-2007, AML rates ranged from highs of 4.7 among males and 5.0 among females in Manila to lows of 1.9 and 1.5 in Costa Rica (high/low rate ratios of 2.5 and 3.3 among males and females, respectively) (Figure 1).
+Among adults ages 20-79 years diagnosed during 2003-2007, AML rates ranged from highs of 4.7 among males and 5.0 among females in Manila to lows of 1.9 and 1.5 in Costa Rica (high/low rate ratios of 2.5 and 3.3 among males and females, respectively) (Figure 38-1).
 AML incidence rates were highest and generally similar across North, Central, and South America; Europe; Oceania; and parts of Asia, while lowest in Africa and parts of Eastern Europe and East Asia.
 With rare exception (Mumbai, India and Manila, Philippines), incidence of AML was higher among males than females, with 40% or higher rates among males in Murcia, Spain; Hong Kong, China; Osaka, Japan; and New South Wales, Australia.
 CML rates varied about four-fold from 2.9 in France to 0.7 in Bangkok among males and from 1.5 in Cali and Belgium to 0.4 in Osaka and Bangkok among females, with slightly higher rates in Oceania, North America, and western Europe.
 The male-to-female incidence rate ratio for CML was <1.00 only in Quito, Ecuador and Gharbiah, Egypt, and exceeded 2.00 in Loire Atlantique, France; Hong Kong, China; and Osaka Prefecture, Japan.
 ALL generally was the least frequent adult leukemia type, and rates were notably highest in Central and South America and among U.S. Hispanic Whites in the SEER Program and otherwise similar across other geographic areas.
 While there was a tendency for male predominance in ALL, the rate ratio was <1.00 in seven registries.
 CLL incidence rates varied the most, with the highest rates in New Zealand of 8.1 (males) and 4.2 (females), 40 times the lowest rates in Osaka of 0.2 (males) and 0.1 (females); rates were also high in Canada and U.S. whites in North America; western, northern, and eastern Europe; and New South Wales, and low in east Asia.
 Worldwide, CLL incidence rates were higher among males than females everywhere except in Manila.

-[Figure 1 here]
+[Figure 38-1 here]